pedroetb/tts-api/README.md

 The service is prepared to be reverse-proxied with **Traefik**, and accessible at `tts.${TRAEFIK_DOMAIN}` domain.
 How to run **Traefik** is not described here, check its [official site](https://traefik.io).

-The proxy needs a little help from **Caddy** (provided by [lucaslorentz/caddy-docker-proxy](https://github.com/lucaslorentz/caddy-docker-proxy) plugin for Docker), because Docker Swarm is not compatible with devices configuration (required to use sound capabilities), and Traefik cannot work with Docker containers and Docker Swarm services at once.
+The proxy needs a little help from **Caddy**, because Docker Swarm is not compatible with devices configuration (required to use sound capabilities) and Traefik cannot work with Docker containers and Docker Swarm services at once.

-Both, Docker container and service, must be running on the same host, to be able to communicate. `PLACEMENT_CONSTRAINT` environment variable is used at service to ensure that tasks are created always into same host.
-Check [service constraints documentation](https://docs.docker.com/engine/reference/commandline/service_create/#specify-service-constraints-constraint) to choose how to set it.
+Both, Docker container and service, can be running on different hosts, because they are able to communicate through a Docker network.
+Run `tts-api` Docker container on host which has speakers, so you can listen speech.

-Don't forget to edit `TRAEFIK_DOMAIN` and `PLACEMENT_CONSTRAINT` environment variables before deploying.
+Don't forget to edit `TRAEFIK_DOMAIN` environment variable before deploying.

 ## Usage